 - Students will benefit from the vibrant research environment and the links with Industry and Policy groups being developed by the School.
 External Collaborations include the RAND Corporation in Santa Monica and Gallup Europe.

-- An innovative interdisciplinary programme of teaching and research relevant to business & policy.
+- An innovative interdisciplinary course of teaching and research relevant to business & policy.

 - The opportunity to acquire valued research skills, knowledge and experience of how these skills can be applied in business and policy domains.
 There is a demand for these skills within various industries (see career opportunities)

-- In a single year, study eight modules over two semesters and complete a dissertation on a specific topic in behavioural science in the third semester.
+- In a single year, study six modules over two semesters and complete a dissertation on a specific topic in behavioural science in the third semester.

 - Expert lecturers and specialist guest lectures from leading researchers and policy-makers.

-Michael Daly is Course Director of the MSc in Behavioural Science.
+Michael Daly is Course Director of the MSc in Behavioural Science for Management.
 His research focuses on the link between human health and well-being and how these relate to economic factors, like income, and personality traits, such as self-control.

 Previously Michael has been a Trinity College Dublin Ussher Fellow, a Fulbright Scholar in Florida State University, a lecturer in the School of Psychology in the University of Manchester, and a Government of Ireland CARA Fellow researching at the University of Aberdeen and funded by the Irish Research Council and the Marie Curie Programme.